davidfowl/Micronetes/README.md

 # Micronetes

-.NET Microservice communication made easy.
+.NET Microservices made easy.
 This project is trying to tackle a couple of things:
 - Have standard interfaces for common communication paradigms.
    - PubSub
    - Queues